tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 *General Description of the Types.*

 Isabel Briggs-Myers codified Jung's work and created the Myers Briggs Type Indicator or [MBTI (r)](https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator), which people can use to find their four-letter type.
-I am proud to be an INFP!
+I learned about the MBTI (r) in the 1980s -- right around the time I learned about Modern Art and Mondrian -- and am proud to be an INFP!
-Courses and books explaining these four-letter types are popular, and posts with hashtags referencing them are easy to find on social media sites like twitter, pinterest, reddit, and tumblr.
+Today, high schools and colleges teach courses explaining these four-letter types, books about them are popular, and posts with hashtags referencing them are easy to find on social media sites like twitter, pinterest, reddit, and tumblr.

 Recently I decided to base the next phase of this project on the Big Five "OCEAN" personality traits, and have been researching those in parallel with my studies of Art history.
-Learning about and looking at how the various Cubist artists and their paintings evolved over time, I started thinking this style -- which is more nuanced than Mondrian's work -- would be a great way to express these personality traits, which are more nuanced than Jung's personality types.
+Learning about and looking at how the various Cubist artists and their paintings evolved over time, I started thinking this style -- which is more nuanced than Mondrian's Neo-Plasticism -- would be a great way to express these personality traits, which are more nuanced than Jung's personality types.

 So taking this detour into understanding Cubism has been inspiring!